 Follow the directions below to minimize smoke spillage while re-loading the stove.

-- 1. Open the air control all the way (pull out). - 2.
-Open the door slightly.
-Let the airflow inside the firebox to stabilize before opening the doors fully. - 3.
-Load wood onto the fire.
+- Open the air control all the way (push it in). - 2 Open the door slightly.
+Let the airflow inside the firebox to stabilize before opening the doors fully. - 3 Load wood onto the fire.

 Overnight Burn